PLAN A TRIP TO ST. BEATUS CAVES IN SWITZERLAND

-Find out how to get to St. Beatus Caves, prices, opening hours, where to eat at St. Beatus and where to stay at St. Beatus.
+Find out how to get to St. Beatus Caves, prices, opening hours, where to eat, and where to stay at St. Beatus.

 St. Beatus Myth

-If you are not, but appreciate stalactites and stalagmites which have been formed by nature over millions of years, you will love it too.
+If you are not into myths but appreciate stalactites and stalagmites, which have been formed by nature over millions of years, you will love them too.
 If you are just into beautiful scenery – then you’ll definitely love it!

 Opening Hours at St. Beatus Caves

 - It is now open all year round.

 - In the winter season 1st November to 31st March, it is only open on the weekends – Saturday from 10 am – 6:30 pm – last admission 5:45 pm, Sunday from 10 a.m. – 5 p.m. – last admission 16:15 p.m.

 - In the summer season, open daily from 9 am to 6 pm (last admission at 5 pm) – Fridays & Saturdays open until 9 pm (last admission at 8:15 pm)

 - Even if the caves are closed, you can head to the caves and just admire the stunning surroundings

 Ticket Prices St. Beatus Caves